Willian-Coelho-da-Cunha/udacity-memory-game/README.md

 *Version 3.
 Review in April and in May, 2020.*

-- Remove Bootstrap of the project.
+- Remove Bootstrap of this project.
-- Remove Jquery of the project.
+- Remove Jquery of this project.
+- Remove Google fonts of this project.